petergridge/openweathermaphistory/README.md

 * Copy the openweathermaphistory folder to the ‘config/custom components/’ directory

 ## Configuration Config Flow
 - Define the program using the UI.
 From Setting, Devices & Services choose 'ADD INTEGRATION'.
-Search for Open Weather Map History.
+Search for OpenWeatherMap History.
 - Add the integration multiple times if you want more than one location.
-The second location must be at least 1000m away from any previously configured location.
+The second location must be at least 1000m away from any previously configured location to prevent accidental creation of 'duplicate' weather monitoring.
 Be aware that the API limit is for each location.
-Locations are not aware of what is being used by any other location configured.
+Locations are not aware of API usage by any other location configured.

 ## Location
 |Key |Type|Optional|Description|Default|